 Once you’ve picked some good candidates, set up a call to ask questions related to their development process.
 Ask how they manage projects.
 What procedures do they use for effective communication?
 How do they control the quality of deliveries?
 Do they provide support after the release, including updates and bug fixing?

-What to look for in an outsourcing partner
+Critical things to look for in a web development partner

-Tick all the checkboxes on the list below to outsource to a reliable web development company.
+Tick all the checkboxes on the list below to outsource to a reliable web development outsourcing company.

 ☑️ Reviews and case studies

-CHOO, SaaS platform for community management and education, developed by MindK [read the case study]
+CHOO, a SaaS platform for community management and education, developed by MindK [read the case study]

 ☑️ Experience with similar projects

 Look for projects similar to yours in the company’s portfolio.
-It proves the vendor has the right expertise to mitigate potential project risks.
-For instance, if you need to build medical software, you should cooperate with an outsourcer that has already worked in this niche.
+This proves that the vendor has the right expertise to mitigate potential project risks.
+For instance, if you need to build medical software, you should cooperate with an outsourcer who has previous experience in this niche.

 ☑️ Knowledge of specific web technologies